NativeScript/docs-v7/plugins/ui-plugin-custom.md

 }
 ```

-In the a.m. implementations we use singleton listener (for Android - `clickListener`) and handler (for iOS - `handler`) in order to reduce the need to instantiate native classes and to reduce memory usage.
+In the above mentioned implementations we use singleton listener (for Android - `clickListener`) and handler (for iOS - `handler`) in order to reduce the need to instantiate native classes and to reduce memory usage.
 If possible it is recommended to use such techniques to reduce native calls.

 For more details and the full source code of the described MyButton sample, check the [NativeScript UI Plugin (Custom button component) repo](https://github.com/NativeScript/nativescript-ui-plugin-custom).